zadealfalah/airQuality/README.md

 ## General Info
 This project attempts to model and forecast average CO concentrations based on data from the UCI ML Repository.
 The bulk of the project is in a Python Notebook.
 This notebook serves as both a first foray into time-series analysis as well as a look at some new packages (e.g. hyperopt).

+The airQualityForecast.ipynb file focuses on EDA and XGBoost tuning via hyperopt.
+The sklearnForecasting.ipynb file focuses on playing around with modeling with sklearn - modeling which I have previously done with sms.ols instead.

 ## Technologies
 Project was created with a Python Notebook using Python version 3.9.13 in VSCode